GTolen/Submission--Getting-and-Cleaning-Data-Project--Wearable-Computing/CodeBook.md

 10. AllData merges the rows from x_train and x_test, thus, combining the training and the test data.
 The descriptive variable name for the activity is also added to the data frame.
-11. ActivitySet calculates the average of each measurable column per activity using the desc_activity column.
+11. TidySet calculates the average of each column for each subject individual - activity pair.
-12. SubjectSet calculates the average of each measurable column per individual subject using the subject_id column.
-Note that the Group.1 column needs to be transformed into a character type before SubjectSet is merged with ActivitySet.
-13. TidySet combines the rows from SubjectSet and ActivitySet.
       The final text output file, "Output_Mean_Grouped.txt", is based on this data frame.

-Note that the Group.1 column of the SubjectSet and TidySet data frames has been transformed into a character class to prevent NA values when merging rows and exporting to a text file, respectively.
+      The subject individual data is stored in AllData$subject_id.
+      The activity data is stored in AllData$desc_activity.

-VARIABLES / COLUMNS OF THE OUTPUT TIDYSET DATA FRAME / TidySetColumns.txt FILE
+VARIABLES / COLUMNS OF THE OUTPUT TIDYSET DATA FRAME
 1. These are the output columns of the resulting data frame 'TidySet'.
 The information from the TidySet data frame is exported to "Output_Mean_Grouped.txt" with " " delimiter.
-2. Group.1 indicates which subset the mean value from each of the columns is associated to.
+2. Group.1 and Group.2 indicate which subset the mean value from each of the columns is associated to.
+Group.1 corresponds to one of the 30 subject individuals.
-This could be from one of the activities performed by the subject individuals, or a value from '1' to '30' (corresponding to the subject individual).
+Group.2  corresponds to one of the activities performed by the subject individuals.
 3. Columns/Variables listed below are the averages of the values of the -mean() and -std() columns for each group